uga-libraries/hub-monitoring/README.md

 accession_completeness_report.py

 - input_directory (required): the directory with the folders to be checked for completeness, which must be the directory containing the status folders

 collection_summary.py

-- directory (required): the directory with the folders to be summarized
+- input_directory (required): the directory with the folders to be checked for completeness, which must be the directory containing the status folders

 format_list.py

-- input_directory (required): the directory with the folders to be summarized, which may be any folder file directory structure
+- input_directory (required): the directory with the folders to be summarized, which may be any folder in the expected file directory structure

 risk_update.py

-- directory (required): the directory that contains the risk spreadsheets
+- input_directory (required): the directory that contains the risk spreadsheets, which may be any folder in the expected file directory structure
 - nara_csv (required): the path to the most recent NARA Preservation Action Plan spreadsheet

 validate_fixity.py

-- directory (required): the directory with the folders to be summarized
+- input_directory (required): the directory that contains the content to be validated (in bags or with a manifest), which may be any folder in the expected file directory structure

 ### Testing